cloudcell/cvocgen/README.md

 The preliminary measurements show that cvocgen is over 3 times faster than the Python-based APETokenizer for vocabulary generation.

-The APETokenizer is a fork from [Miguelangel Leon Mayuare's original repository](https://github.com/mikemayuare/apetokenizer), with additional enhancements and modifications.
+The APETokenizer component is a fork from [Miguelangel Leon Mayuare's original repository](https://github.com/mikemayuare/apetokenizer), with additional enhancements and modifications.
 It has been forked to make tests for cvocgen and some enhancements to the code.

 ## Repository Structure